Maserati Lease Retention

 The dealer’s view is the other major portion of the motocommerce experience.
 The portal gives sales people and admins the ability to manage all upcoming leases, and incoming new orders.

-It also gave corporate a view into the performance of all dealerships across the nation.
+It also gave the head office users a view into the performance of all dealerships across the nation.

 The dealer dashboard informed sales reps of upcoming leases, and would allow them to send invitations to those existing users.